Outdoor Rug Size Ideas for Porches, Decks & Patios

 - Reduce Tracked-in Dirt: If your kitchen or living room opens out to your deck or porch, patio rugs help prevent dirt and debris from being tracked inside.
 Bringing in 2×3 area rugs as welcome mats or arranging a large rug beneath your chic wicker bistro set reduces the amount of twigs, leaves and footprints guests may leave on your tile or carpeting.

-- Protection: Placing an outdoor area rug by the pool or positioning one under a pair of poolside chaise lounges protects feet from uncomfortably hot concrete that’s been baking under the sun all day.
-On wood decks, patio rugs also prevent bare feet from accidentally picking up splinters.
+- Comfort: Placing an outdoor area rug by the pool or positioning one under a pair of poolside chaise lounges offers an option for avoiding hot concrete surfaces that have been baking under the sun all day.
+On wood decks, patio rugs also add a barrier between bare feet and any potential splinters.

 Outdoor Rug Ideas: Decor & Design